Dissolved organic carbon: Overview

 Adapted from Simon et al., 2002.

 Colour differences in DOC collected from coastal waters Filtered (0.2 μm) coastal marine waters collected at various locations around the United Kingdom.
 The differences in colour is due to the range of soil-derived carbon input to the coastal water, with dark brown (left) indicating a high soil-derived carbon contribution and near-clear water (right) indicating a low soil-derived carbon contribution.

 DOC is a basic nutrient, supporting growth of microorganisms and plays an important role in the global carbon cycle through the microbial loop.
 In some organisms (stages) that do not feed in the traditional sense, dissolved matter may be the only external food source.
 Moreover, DOC is an indicator of organic loadings in streams, as well as supporting terrestrial processing (e.g., within soil, forests, and wetlands) of organic matter.
-Dissolved organic carbon has a high proportion of biodegradable dissolved organic carbon (BDOC) in first order streams compared to higher order streams.
 In the absence of extensive wetlands, bogs, or swamps, baseflow concentrations of DOC in undisturbed watersheds generally range from approximately 1 to 20 mg/L carbon.
 Carbon concentrations considerably vary across ecosystems.
 For example, the Everglades may be near the top of the range and the middle of oceans may be near the bottom.
 Occasionally, high concentrations of organic carbon indicate anthropogenic influences, but most DOC originates naturally.

+Three main processes transform and remove DOC from an ecosystem: biodegradation, where microorganisms consume DOC, photodegradation, where light breaks it down, and flocculation, where DOC compounds aggregate or attach to particles.
+Both chemical properties and environmental factors affect how quickly different DOC compounds are degraded.
+In general, the different degradation processes target different DOC compounds.

-The BDOC fraction consists of organic molecules that heterotrophic bacteria can use as a source of energy and carbon.
+The BDOC (bioavailable dissolved organic carbon) fraction consists of organic molecules that heterotrophic bacteria can use as a source of energy and carbon.
 Some subset of DOC constitutes the precursors of disinfection byproducts for drinking water.
 BDOC can contribute to undesirable biological regrowth within water distribution systems.

 The dissolved fraction of total organic carbon (TOC) is an operational classification.
 Many researchers use the term "dissolved" for compounds that pass through a 0.45 μm filter, but 0.22 μm filters have also been used to remove higher colloidal concentrations.

 A practical definition of dissolved typically used in marine chemistry is all substances that pass through a GF/F filter, which has a nominal pore size of approximately 0.7 μm (Whatman glass microfiber filter, 0.6–0.8 μm particle retention).
 The recommended procedure is the HTCO technique, which calls for filtration through pre-combusted glass fiber filters, typically the GF/F classification.